 If your files are in the user_data directory, click on “Select file from image”, which will open a sub-window where you can selecte the SFF file for upload into the VM.
 Alternatively, you can use “Browse” in the “Upload File” window to find and select files from anywhere on your local computer but multiple files have to be uploaded in separate steps.

-A “Completed Successfully” window should appear to indicate that your datasets was added to the CloVR VM and the new dataset should be listed under “Data Sets” on the web interface.
+A “Completed Successfully” window should appear to indicate that your datasets were added to the CloVR VM and the new dataset should be listed under “Data Sets” on the web interface.

 Add Illumina FASTQ Sequence Data